TamerSoup625/godot-dynamic-connection/README.md

 # Dynamic Connection: Remove Signal Connection Boilerplate
-This plugin adds the **DynamicConnection** class for handling connections that change during runtime.
+This plugin adds the **DynamicConnection** class for handling a signal/callable connection and modifying it during runtime.

 DynamicConnection represents a connection between a Signal and a Callable or the absence of one.
 This class ensures there's at most only one connection and avoids leaving leftover connections if its state ever changes.